 Franschhoek is only 30 minutes from Stellenbosch, and the city center of Cape Town is an hour away.
 You could rent a car and stay in Franschhoek for a few days to get the most out of the Cape Winelands.
 You could spend time exploring the valley and going to some beautiful wine estates nearby, or you could go to places like Paarl and Worcester, which are further away.

 Another excellent choice would be to plan a trip from Cape Town, but once you get to Franschhoek, you won’t have many options.
 Some trains go to nearby Paarl, but you shouldn’t take them unless you know the area well and can get around with taxis.

 Accommodation in Franschhoek

 There are many places to stay in Franschhoek, including five-star hotels, private villas, and guesthouses.
-No matter how much money you have or what you like, you’ll be able to find a great place to stay after a day of enjoying the fine food products and wines the area has to offer.
+No matter how much money you have or what you like, you’ll be able to find a suitable place to stay after a day of enjoying the gourmet food products and wines the area has to offer.